tulasiram58827/deepform/README.md

 To use Docker, you'll have to be running the daemon, which you can find and install from https://www.docker.com/products/docker-desktop.
 Fortunately, that's _all_ you need.

 The project has a `Makefile` that covers most of the things you might want to do with the project.
+To get started, simply

-#### Caveats
+`make train`

-Training the model brings all the training data into memory and is quite RAM-intensive.
-On my 16GB machine, Docker will terminate with an out-of-memory exception if I train on more than approximately 6000 documents.
-If I train locally, it uses all my ram but will keep going after it exceeds it, slowing down and paging as it needs to.
-So with Docker, either train on a subset of the data (use a smaller `len_train` in config-defaults.yaml) or use a machine with a lot of RAM.
+or see below for other commands.

 ### Poetry - dependency management and running locally